Views: 8583

-In this post, we’ll go as far back as the late 90s to understand how RSTP came into existence.
-Then we’ll delve into its pros and cons.
-And finally, its significance when compared with other streaming protocols; so you’ll be in a better position to decide whether it’s a fit for your event strategy.
+In this post, we’ll go back to the late 90s to understand how RSTP (Real-Time Streaming Protocol) emerged.
+Then, we’ll delve into its pros and cons.
+Finally, it’s significant compared with other streaming protocols, so you’ll be better positioned to decide whether it fits your event strategy.

 What is RTSP?